John Saxbee: Retirement

 Saxbee announced to the March 2010 meeting of Lincoln's diocesan synod that he intended to retire as Bishop of Lincoln on 31 January 2011.

 Saxbee's opposition to the proposed Anglican Covenant continued into his retirement when, together with Peter Selby, retired Bishop of Worcester, he was appointed an episcopal patron of the international No Anglican Covenant Coalition.
 In a joint letter to the Church Times, Saxbee and Selby warned that "this is a time to hold fast to Anglicanism’s inherited culture of inclusion and respectful debate which is our way of dealing with difference rather than require assent to procedures and words that have already shown themselves to be divisive."

-Since 2011, he has had permitted to officiate as Assistant Bishop in the Diocese of St Davids within the Church in Wales, with special oversight for retired clergy in that diocese.
+Since 2011, he has had permission to officiate as Assistant Bishop in the Diocese of St Davids within the Church in Wales, with special oversight for retired clergy in that diocese.
 On 11 February 2017, fourteen retired bishops signed an open letter to the then-serving bishops of the Church of England.
 In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the Church's canons or practises around sexuality.
 By 13 February, a serving bishop (Alan Wilson, Bishop of Buckingham) and nine further retired bishops — including Saxbee — had added their signatures; on 15 February, the report was rejected by synod.

 Saxbee reviews books regularly for the Church Times.